 However, there are many other noodles that function and taste the same as ramen that are gluten-free.
 While they may not be considered “ramen,” they can be used in the same ways that you would use normal ramen noodles.
 In soups, stir-fries, in noodle dishes, etc.

 Now you know that many ramen noodles contain gluten, let’s make sure you have some great alternatives to get your ramen fix on a gluten-free diet.
-Here are some ramen noodle alternatives that are completely gluten-free.
+Here are some ramen noodle substitutes that are completely gluten-free.

 Gluten-free Rice Ramen Noodles